The Best Free Things to do in Tampa Bay

 *Free street parking after 6, or park for a small fee (just $1 per hour) at the William F. Poe garage (800 N. Ashley Drive)

 Get lost in nature at Weedon Island Preserve

 One must-do in St. Petersburg is visiting the wonderful (and free!)
 Weedon Island Preserve.
 If you love nature, this quiet park should be tops on your to-do list.
-From ample wildlife and bird watching opportunities, to gorgeous views of the bay, to several miles of nature trails, this preserve should please fitness buffs, animal lovers, and photographers.
+With ample wildlife and bird watching opportunities, gorgeous views of the bay, and several miles of nature trails, this preserve will impress fitness buffs, animal lovers, and photographers.

 Start with the easy 1 mile long Boy Scouts Loop.
 Enjoy the natural views of Florida pine flatwoods and maritime and xeric hammocks.
 It’s pretty common to see armadillo and gopher tortoises slowly trudging about.
 Also be sure to enjoy the shady boardwalk trails which cross over mangrove forests and tidal flats.
 On clear days, you can see all the way to Tampa and St. Petersburg via the 45 foot observing deck.